 Heat & Sun

 During the summer, expect high temperatures, intense sunlight and low humidity.
-Eat plenty of food and drink at least one gallon of water each day...more if involved in strenuous activities.
+Eat plenty of food and drink at least one gallon of water each day.
+Carry and drink water during all activities, such as hiking.
 Wear loose-fitting, light-colored clothing and a wide-brimmed hat.
 Apply sunscreen to all exposed skin.
 Consider saving strenuous activity for early mornings or evenings.
 Water is available at the visitor center and at Devils Garden Trailhead and Campground.

 Wear sturdy shoes with enough tread to give you good traction.
 Do not hike in smooth-soled shoes or boots.
 Some trails cover uneven terrain and follow rock ledges